-Years ended December 31,
+Years en Years ended December

-2022 2021 2020
+2023 2022 2021

-Debt and equity securities \$ (7) 204 (74)
+Debt and equity securities \$ 12 (7) 204

-Debt measured at fair value (a) 717 (886) (114)
+Debt measured at fair value (a) (259) 717 (886)

-Change in fair value of bond hedges (b) (236) 193 (127)
+Change in fair value of bond hedges (b) (114) (236) 193

-Other 125 38 (87)
+Other 38 125 38

-\$ 599 (451) (402)
+\$ (323) 599 (451)

 (a) The Company elected to account for its exchangeable senior debentures and convertible notes using the fair value option.
 Changes in the fair value of the exchangeable senior debentures and convertible notes recognized in the consolidated statements of operations are primarily due to market factors primarily driven by changes in the fair value of the underlying shares into which the debt is exchangeable.
-The Company isolates the portion of the unrealized gain

-(loss) attributable to changes in the instrument specific credit risk and recognizes such amount in other comprehensive earnings (loss).
-The change in the fair value of the exchangeable senior debentures and cash convertible notes attributable to changes in the instrument specific credit risk was a loss of \$4 million, loss of \$107 million and gain of \$148 million for the years ended December 31, 2022, 2021 and 2020, respectively, and the cumulative change was a gain of \$64 million as of December 31, 2022.
+The Company isolates the portion of the unrealized gain (loss) attributable to changes in the instrument specific credit risk and recognizes such amount in other comprehensive earnings (loss).
+The change in the fair value of the exchangeable senior debentures and cash convertible notes attributable to changes in the instrument specific credit risk was a gain of \$18 million, loss of \$4 million and loss of \$107 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+During the year ended December 31, 2023, the Company recognized \$18 million of previously unrecognized gains related to the retirement of the 1% Convertible Notes (defined below), the 2.125% Exchangeable Senior Debentures due 2048, the Convertible Notes and the 0.5% Exchangeable Senior Debentures due 2050, which was recognized through other, net in the consolidated statements of operations.
+The cumulative change since issuance was a gain of \$64 million as of December 31, 2023, net of the recognition of previously unrecognized gains and losses.

-(b) Contemporaneously with the issuance of the Convertible Notes, Liberty entered into privately negotiated cash convertible note hedges, which are expected to offset potential cash payments Liberty would be required to make in excess of the principal amount of the Convertible Notes, upon conversion of the notes.
-The bond hedges are marked to market based on the trading price of underlying Series A Liberty SiriusXM, Liberty Braves and Liberty Formula One securities and other observable market data as the significant inputs (Level 2).
+(b) Contemporaneously with the issuance of the Convertible Notes, Liberty entered into privately negotiated cash convertible note hedges, which were expected to offset potential cash payments Liberty would be required to make in excess of the principal amount of the Convertible Notes, upon conversion of the notes.
+The bond hedges were marked to market based on the trading price of underlying securities and other observable market data as the significant inputs (Level 2).
 See note 9 for additional discussion of the Convertible Notes and the bond hedges.